XplicitComputing/messages/README.md

 - `spatial.proto` - elements and regions for a geometry (compatible with xcg files)

-- `system.proto` - domain setup, models, parameters, associations (compatible with xcs files)
+- `setup.proto` - domain setup, models, parameters, associations (compatible with xcs files)

 - `meta.proto` - meta-data and user-graphics for a specific system (compatible with xcm files)